zuliani99/zuliani99.github.io/_pages/about.md

 ### Here it is a litte of me... 🙄

-- 🔬 Currently I'm working as a ML Engineer & Researcher for [NAIS](https://www.naisengineering.com/).
+- 🔬 I'm currently working as a ML Engineer & Researcher for [NAIS](https://www.naisengineering.com/).

 - 🤩 I'm passionate about Artificial Intelligence in particular its application on the Computer Vision field.